Guardsquare/proguard/docs/md/results.md

-**ProGuard** successfully processes any Java bytecode, ranging from small Android applications to entire run-time libraries.
+**ProGuard** successfully processes any Java bytecode, ranging from small applications to entire run-time libraries.
 It primarily reduces the size of the processed code, with some potential increase in efficiency as an added bonus.
 The improvements obviously depend on the original code.
 The table below presents some typical results: